 Mindful spending is all about getting to know yourself and what you truly want out of life, and applying that understanding to your purchase decisions.
 We’re all guilty of buying things we regret, but when we’re spending mindfully, it becomes natural to assess purchase decisions based on their long-term value and alignment with our goals.

 Mindful spending has several benefits beyond just your finances.
-Of course, spending more mindfully can reduce excess expenses and leave you with more cash to stash, but you’ll notice a difference in other areas of your life, too.
+Of course, changing your spending habits can reduce excess expenses and leave you with more cash to stash, but you’ll notice a difference in other areas of your life, too.
 Mindful spending means buying better and buying right.
-That means you’ll collect less clutter in your home, and likely lean towards better quality, longer lasting products that make life easier and way more enjoyable.
+That means you’ll collect less clutter in your home, and likely lean towards better quality, longer-lasting products that make life easier and way more enjoyable.

 We hear you!
 A bit like switching cakes and doughnuts for apples and rice crackers, mindful spending sounds great on paper, but the execution?
 That’s where things get tough.

 Accept that mindful spending is a journey; a constant muscle to strengthen over time.
 You probably won’t just wake up one day and be a pro-mindful spender, but you can take regular steps towards crushing it at spending mindfully.
 Here’s how:

 Umm… everyone!
 Mindful spending can benefit all of us, but it can be particularly helpful for those on fluctuating incomes, or times when you’re trying to be extra careful with your money.
 Using mindful spending to think ahead rather than make decisions in the moment can save you money and factor in your wider financial lifestyle.